ror-community/ror-site/content/blog/2023-03-22-scholastica-case-study.md

 Sure.
 It wasn't too difficult for us.
 One thing you already touched on is that we have separate products for [peer review](https://scholasticahq.com/features/) and [production](https://scholasticahq.com/typesetting/) and [publishing](https://scholasticahq.com/publishing-features/).
 That means we have to put it in at least two places: our manuscript submission form and the form that is used to create an article.
 So that was a consideration, that we've got to put this in at least two places.
 That actually kind of divided the project into two phases.
 First, you've got to collect the data; you've got to update your web forms, right?
 That's the collecting part.
 Second, there's using it -- distributing it.
 Now that you have this data, you need to make sure that it's getting into your [Crossref metadata](https://www.crossref.org/documentation/schema-library/markup-guide-metadata-segments/affiliations/), that it's getting into your [JATS XML](https://ror.readme.io/docs/include-ror-ids-in-jats-xml), that it's getting into [Portico](https://www.portico.org/) or [DOAJ](https://doaj.org/) -- if DOAJ even takes ROR IDs: I can't recall.
 But anyway, you've got to make sure that anywhere you're sending article data, ROR is going along for the ride.

 And actually we did it in the reverse order.
 We did the second part first, which was to set up all our downstream integrations and different exports to understand and expect ROR identifiers, and we shipped that all the way to production.
 It wasn't doing anything, but it was just there waiting to be useful.
 And then we did the first part, which was adding it to the various web forms so that we were actually collecting it.
 That allowed us to release it in two separate phases.
-You mentioned agile project planning: we're always looking for ways to break up an otherwise big project into a couple releases, if possible.
+You mentioned Agile project planning: we're always looking for ways to break up an otherwise big project into a couple releases, if possible.
 So that's the approach we took.
 That can be good tip for anyone who's similarly trying to keep it bite-sized.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French